Lester Young: Struggle and revival

-Lester married three times.
-His first marriage was to Beatrice Tolliver, in Albuquerque, on 23 February 1930.
-His second was to Mary Dale.

-His third wife was Mary Berkeley.
-They had two children: Lester W. Young Jr. (born 1947) and Yvette Young (born 1957).
-Both hold a PhD in Education, according to drummer Roy Haynes, who was interviewed as part of an attempt to create a film biography of Young.
-On January 31, 2008, Sady Sullivan conducted an oral history interview with Dr. Lester W. Young Jr. At approximately 1:10:00 he speaks about his father, listening to jazz, learning to play, and how having a famous father did not convey any favours.

 Final years

 On December 8, 1957, Young appeared with Billie Holiday, Coleman Hawkins, Ben Webster, Roy Eldridge, and Gerry Mulligan in the CBS television special The Sound of Jazz, performing Holiday's tune "Fine and Mellow."
 It was a reunion with Holiday, with whom he had lost contact over the years.
 She was also in physical decline, near the end of her career, yet they both gave moving performances.
-Young's solo was brilliant, acclaimed by some observers as an unparalleled marvel of economy, phrasing and extraordinarily moving emotion; Nat Hentoff, one of the show's producers, later commented, "Lester got up, and he played the purest blues I have ever heard ... in the control room we were all crying."
+Young's solo was brilliant, acclaimed by some observers as an unparalleled marvel of economy, phrasing and extraordinarily moving emotion; Nat Hentoff, one of the show's producers, later commented, "Lester got up, and he played the purest blues I have ever heard... in the control room we were all crying."

 Young made his final studio recordings and live performances in Paris in March 1959 with drummer Kenny Clarke at the tail end of an abbreviated European tour during which he ate next to nothing and drank heavily.
 On a flight to New York City, he suffered from internal bleeding due to the effects of alcoholism and died in the early morning hours of March 15, 1959, only hours after arriving back in New York, at the age of 49.

 According to jazz critic Leonard Feather, who rode with Holiday in a taxi to Young's funeral, she said after the services, "I'll be the next one to go."
-Holiday died four months later on July 17, 1959 at age 44.
+Holiday died four months later on July 17, 1959, at age 44.

 Influence on other musicians

-Young's playing style influenced many other tenor saxophonists, including Stan Getz, as well as Zoot Sims, Al Cohn, Warne Marsh, as well as baritone saxophonist Gerry Mulligan and alto saxophonists Lee Konitz, and Paul Desmond.
+Young's playing style influenced many musicians, including John Coltrane, Stan Getz, B.B.
+King, John Lewis, Zoot Sims, Al Cohn, Warne Marsh, Gerry Mulligan, Lee Konitz, and Paul Desmond.
 Paul Quinichette modeled his style so closely on Young's that he was sometimes referred to as the "Vice Prez" (sic).
 Sonny Stitt began to incorporate elements from Lester Young's approach when he made the transition to tenor saxophone.
-Lester Young also had a direct influence on the young Charlie Parker, and thus the entire be-bop movement.
+Lester Young also had a direct influence on the young Charlie Parker, and thus the entire bebop movement.